msguerra74/Automata/README.md

 ### Browser support

 Browser support will depend on the type of project created, so any browser can be supported if needed.
-Out of the box, however, Automata is designed to work with all major modern browsers (Android, Chrome, Firefox, iOS, Opera, and Safari), as well as Internet Explorer 8 and up.
-An 'oldie.js' script has been included by default, which allows IE8 (and lower) to understand HTML5 sectioning elements and CSS3 media queries.
-Normalize.css v2.x and auto vendor prefixing has also been included, which provides support for IE8+.
-To support IE7 and lower, normalize.css v1.x will need to be substituted and appropriate CSS 'hacks' will need to be used.
+Out of the box, Automata is designed to work with all major modern browsers (Android, Chrome, Firefox, iOS, Opera, and Safari), as well as Internet Explorer 6 and up.
+An 'oldie.js' script has been included by default, which allows IE6/7/8 to understand HTML5 sectioning elements and CSS3 media queries.
+Normalize.css v1.x has also been included, which provides additional support for IE6+.

 The MIT License (MIT)
 ---------------------